Delivery Challan Under GST

 In some circumstances, the transportation does not result in a sale; hence no tax invoice is generated.
 In these certain circumstances, a delivery challan is issued in place of a tax invoice.

-On the other hand, businesses may also issue a document known as a ‘returnable challan'.
+Businesses can also issue a document known as a ‘returnable challan'.
 These are typically used when goods or assets are not sold but loaned, rented, or temporarily transferred.
-These documents help ensure proper tracking and accountability for the return process.
+These documents help make sure of proper tracking and accountability for the return process.

 Retention Rules of Delivery Challan Section Under GST

 Every registered person is expected to retain and maintain books of account.
-This includes retaining delivery challans, for a period of 72 months following the due date of submitting an annual return for the relevant year, in accordance with section 36 of the CGST Act.
+This includes retaining delivery challans, for 72 months following the due date of submitting an annual return for the relevant year, following section 36 of the CGST Act.

 Difference Between Delivery Challan and Tax Invoice